 what DATA TYPE val DEFAULT COMMENTS 'BJAC_STOP' character(len=) ' FALSE' ' FALSE' Select whether to use a stopping criterion ' TRUE ' for the Block-Jacobi method used as a coarse solver.
-'BJAC_TRACE' character(len=) ' FALSE' 'FALSE' Select whether to print a trace for the cal- ' TRUE ' culated residual for the Block-Jacobi method used as a coarse solver.
-'BJAC_ITRACE' integer Any integer 1 Number of iterations after which a trace is to 0 be printed.
-'BJAC_RESCHECK' integer Any integer Number of iterations after which a residual is 0 to be calculated.
-'BJAC_STOPTOL' real(kind_parameter) Any real 0 Tolerance for the stopping criterion on the \sim 1 residual.
-'KRM_METHOD' character(len=) 1 50 1 ' FCG ' A string that defines the iterative method ' FCG ' to be used.
-CG the Conjugate Gradient - CGS - method; CGS the Conjugate Gradient Stabi- ' CGR ' lized method; GCR the Generalized Conjugate 'BICG' Residual method; FCG the Flexible Conjugate 'BICGSTAB' Gradient method; BICG the Bi-Conjugate Gra- 'BICGSTABL' dient method; BICGSTAB the Bi-Conjugate Gra- ' RGMRES ' dient Stabilized method; BICGSTABL the Bi- Conjugate Gradient Stabilized method with restarting; RGMRES the Generalized Minimal Residual method with restarting.
-Refer to the PSBLAS guide [20] for further information. ' KRM_KPREC' character(len=) Table 1 'BJAC' The one-level preconditioners from the Table 1 can be used for the coarse Krylov solver.
+'BJAC_TRACE' character(len=) ' FALSE' ' FALSE' Select whether to print a trace for the cal- ' TRUE ' culated residual for the Block-Jacobi method used as a coarse solver.
+'BJAC_ITRACE' integer Any integer -1 Number of iterations after which a trace is to 0 be printed.
+'BJAC_RESCHECK' integer Any integer -1 Number of iterations after which a residual is 0 to be calculated.
+'BJAC_STOPTOL' real(kind_parameter) Any real 0 Tolerance for the stopping criterion on the \sim 1 residual. ' KRM_METHOD ' character(len=) - CG - ' FCG ' A string that defines the iterative method to - FCG - be used when employing a Krylov method - CGS - 'KRM' as a coarse solver.
+CG the Conjugate ' CGR ' Gradient method; FCG the Flexible Conjugate 'BICG' Gradient method; CGS the Conjugate Gradient 'BICGSTAB' Stabilized method; GCR the Generalized Conju- 'BICGSTABL' gate Residual method; FCG the Flexible Conju- ' RGMRES ' gate Gradient method; BICG the Bi-Conjugate Gradient method; BICGSTAB the Bi-Conjugate Gradient Stabilized method; BICGSTABL the Bi- Conjugate Gradient Stabilized method with restarting; RGMRES the Generalized Minimal Residual method with restarting.
+Refer to the PSBLAS guide [21] for further information.
+'KRM_KPREC' character(len=) Table 1 'BJAC' The one-level preconditioners from the Table 1 can be used for the coarse Krylov solver.

 Fill-in level p of the ILU factorizations and first fill- in for the approximate inverses.
 0 Integer ≥ 0 integer 'KRM_FILLIN' convergence every 'KRM_ITRACE' iterations.
-If $= 0$ print a message in case of convergence failure. ' ≥0 If > 0 print out an informational message about -1 Integer integer 'KRM_ITRACE' The maximum number of iterations to perform.
-40 Integer ≥ 1 integer 'KRM_ITMAX' reduction in the 2-norm is used instead; refer to the PSBLAS [20] guide for the details. residual in the 2-norm; if 3 the relative residual error in the infinity norm; if 2, the it uses the relative ٦ лиедета 1,2,3 тавалит otherwise it is ignored. c Testo a como is employed for the BiCGSTABL or RGMRES methods, $ \vee $ An integer specifying the restart parameter.
+If $= 0$ print a message in case of convergence failure.
+1> 0 If > 0 print out an informational message about 4 Integer integer 'KRM_ITRACE' The maximum number of iterations to perform.
+40 Integer ≥ 1 integer 'KRM_ITMAX' PSBLAS [21] guide for the details. residual in the 2-norm; if 3 the relative residual error in the infinity norm; if 2, the it uses the relative 1,2,3 If 1 then the method uses the normwise backward 2 Integers integer 'KRM_ISTOPC' otherwise it is ignored. is employed for the BiCGSTABL or RGMRES methods, ≥ 1 An integer specifying the restart parameter.
 This 30 Integer integer 'KRM_IRST' The stopping tolerance.
 10^{-6} Real < 1 real(kind_parameter) 'KRM_EPS' default choice is the distributed solver. knowns on a single node, or a distributed one.
-The 'FALSE' Choose between a global Krylov solver, all un- ' FALSE ' 'TRUE', character(len=) 'KRM_GLOBAL' INVT (p_1, p_2, t_1, t_2) and AINV (t) ; The same caveat from Table 5 applies here.
-LU from MUMPS, SuperLU or UMFPACK (plus triangular solve).
-Approximate Inverses INVK(v.a). chosen as 'KRM_KPREC': ILU(p), ILU(p , t), MILU(p), preconditioner, in case the block Jacobi solver is Solver for the diagonal blocks of the coarsest matrix ' ILU ' Table 5 character(len=) 'KRM_SUB_SOLVE'
+The 'FALSE' Choose between a global Krylov solver, all un- ' FALSE ' 'TRUE', character(len=) 'KRM_GLOBAL' from Table 5 applies here.
+INVT (p_1, p_2, t_1, t_2) and AINV (t) ; The same caveat triangular solve), Approximate Inverses $INVK(p,q)$, LU from MUMPS, SuperLU or UMFPACK (plus chosen as 'KRM_KPREC': ILU(p), ILU(p , t), MILU(p), preconditioner, in case the block Jacobi solver is Solver for the diagonal blocks of the coarsest matrix 'ILU' Table 5 character(len=) 'KRM_SUB_SOLVE'